Fujifilm X-T20 versus Panasonic GX8

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (4K/30p).

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The X-T20 and the GX8 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The table below summarizes some of the other core capabilities of the Fujifilm X-T20 and Panasonic GX8 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Fujifilm X-T20 and Panasonic GX8 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-T20 (⇒ rgt)||2360||no||3.0||1040||tilting||YES||4000||8.0||5||no|